 I admit it.
-It took me some time to properly get used to a drawing tablet.
+It took me some time to properly get used to a drawing tablet and to think it was worth it.
 The tablet itself wasn’t a problem, obviously.
 My confidence in my artistic skills wasn’t the best and so I gave up on drawing on the computer very quickly.

 Jump to my college years and I decided that my tablet shouldn’t be gathering dust in some corner anymore.
 I could do this!
 Best decision I made.
 I was a hundred times more comfortable with it.
 True, there’s still a bit of time for adaptation, but once you’re used to it, it’s very fun!